AMKhakbaz/insightzen_app/README.md

 The application now requires explicit environment variables for sensitive settings such as the Django secret key and database connection details.
 Copy `.env.sample` to `.env` for local development and adjust the values to match your environment before running any management commands.
+If `.env` is absent, the app automatically falls back to `.env.sample` values as a convenience, but these defaults are insecure and should be replaced in real deployments.

 | Setting | Environment variable | Notes |
 | --- | --- | --- |